Seeing Where to Deploy: Metric RGB-Based Traversability Analysis for Aerial-to-Ground Hidden Space Inspection: Experiments and Results

 We evaluate the proposed traversability framework through both qualitative visualization and quantitative analysis using real-world aerial datasets collected from our UAV platform.
 Figure~\ref{fig:traver_results} presents representative results including the RGB-based 3D reconstruction, semantic segmentation, geometric traversability map, and the geometric–semantic fusion map.
 The geometric traversability map assigns high scores to large planar regions such as pavement and flat grass while suppressing steep embankments and visibly uneven terrain.
 However, limitations arise near terrain boundaries containing small rocks and debris.
 Due to some geometric imprecision of the reconstructed point cloud, fine-scale surface irregularities are partially smoothed, causing some physically unstable regions to appear moderately traversable.
 Consequently, certain locations unsuitable for safe UAV landing or UGV deployment may be incorrectly identified as viable deployment zones.

 The geometric–semantic fusion map alleviates these ambiguities by incorporating semantic information.
 Terrain categories associated with hazardous conditions, such as rocks and structural obstacles, are consistently assigned low traversability even when local geometric cues appear acceptable.
 As a result, the fused representation produces more spatially consistent terrain classification and effectively suppresses semantically hazardous regions that could otherwise lead to unsafe deployment decisions.

-Quantitative results are summarized in Table \ref{tab:traversability_metrics}.
-Traversability scores are thresholded at 0.5 to produce binary labels for comparison with ground-truth annotations.
+Quantitative results are summarized in Table~\ref{tab:traversability_metrics}.
+Ground-truth annotations are obtained by labeling BEV grid cells according to terrain semantics and deployment safety criteria, where flat obstacle-free support regions are treated as traversable and cells containing rocks, steep terrain, structural obstacles, or insufficient clearance are treated as non-traversable.
+Traversability scores are thresholded at 0.5 to produce binary labels for comparison.
 The geometric–semantic fusion approach significantly improves performance across all metrics, with mean accuracy, overall accuracy, and ROC AUC enhanced while mean square error decreased, indicating more reliable traversability estimation.
-These results demonstrate that integrating semantic information effectively compensates for geometric reconstruction limitations and yields more reliable traversability predictions for deployment-zone selection.
+These results demonstrate that integrating semantic information effectively compensates for limitations of geometric reconstruction and yields more reliable traversability predictions for deployment-zone selection.